 - Most important of all, just be there, regardless of the senior’s mood.
 Oftentimes, just sitting together quietly can make an enormous amount of difference in how someone feels.

-Since 1994, Hired Hands Homecare has been providing Walnut Creek senior home care and care in the surrounding communities.
-Connect with us at (866) 940-4343 for additional tips and resources to help enhance health and wellbeing for seniors, and for the professional in-home care that makes every day the very best it can be.
+Hired Hands Homecare has been providing senior home care services since 1994.
+Connect with us at (866) 940-4343 for additional tips and resources to help enhance health and wellbeing for seniors, and to learn more about our Walnut Creek senior home care and the surrounding communities we serve.